Nantilla Regeneration Project

 Project Information:

-Nantilla Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 100km northeast of the opal-mining town of White Cliffs in the Far West region of New South Wales.
-Registered in September 2015, the project covers a vast area of 36,578 hectares, encompassing the Nantilla pastoral station.
-This remote area is situated roughly 80km southwest of Wanaaring and 200km northeast of Wilcannia, placing it deep within the semi-arid rangelands of the Australian outback.
+Nantilla Regeneration Project is a Human-Induced Regeneration (HIR) project located on Nantilla Station, approximately 145km north of the opal-mining town of White Cliffs in the Unincorporated Far West region of New South Wales.
+Registered in September 2015, the project covers a vast area of 36,578 hectares.
+The region is traditionally dominated by rangeland grazing operations for sheep, cattle, and goats.